akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/source-streaming-support.md

 In this example, we want to consume this data in a streaming fashion from the request entity and also apply back pressure to the underlying TCP connection should the server be unable to cope with the rate of incoming data.
-Back pressure is automatically applied thanks to [Akka's stream library](http://doc.akka.io/docs/akka/current/scala/stream/index.html).
+Back pressure is automatically applied thanks to @extref[Akka Streams](akka-docs:scala/stream/index.html).

 @@snip [JsonStreamingExamplesSpec.scala](../../../../../test/scala/docs/http/scaladsl/server/directives/JsonStreamingExamplesSpec.scala) { #spray-json-request-streaming }